MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-vm-failover-virtual-networks.md

 ### Run the script

-This script should be run for the failover script with $ReverseRep set to **$false** .This script takes three arguments:
+This script should be run for the failover script with $ReverseRep set to **$false**.
+This script takes three arguments:

 - $VMName: VM name.
 - $ReverseRep: Boolean argument to specify whether reverse replication should be performed. $true indicates that reverse replication runs.